Prajwalbr625/AI-Voice-Assistant/README.md

 # AI Voice Assistant

-This repository contains an AI Voice Assistant project developed using Python.
-The project demonstrates the implementation of an AI-driven voice assistant capable of responding to various voice commands and performing tasks such as web searches, playing music, or providing weather updates.
+This repository contains a pipeline that takes a voice query command, converts it into text, uses a Large Language Model (LLM) to generate a response, and then converts the output text back into speech.
+The system should have low latency, Voice Activity Detection (VAD), restrict the output to 2 sentences, and allow for tunable parameters such as pitch, male/female voice, and speed.

 ## Table of Contents